isomerpages/wsg-ssg-redirect/index.md

             Singaporeans plan and act on their upskilling efforts.
           url: https://www.skillsfuture.gov.sg/
         - title: WSG Website
-          description: For information on programmes and services to help Singaporeans take on quality jobs and for enterprises to transform and remain competitive
+          description: For information on programmes and services to
           url: https://www.wsg.gov.sg/
 ---